WandThe Magic Wand and Other Operators

 Arguments hwand_cancel : clear implicits.

 We next present the most important properties of the magic wand operator.
-Thereafter, the tactic xsimpl is available, yet in a form that does not provide support for the magic wand.
-The actual xsimpl tactic would trivially solve many of these lemmas, but using it here would be cheating because the implementation of xsimpl itself relies on several of these lemmas.
+Here, the tactic xsimpl is available only in a restricted form that does not support magic wand.
+(The full xsimpl tactic would trivially solve many of these lemmas, but using it here would be cheating because the implementation of xsimpl itself relies on several of these lemmas.)

-The operator H1 \−∗ H2 is contravariant in H1 and covariant in H2, similarly to the implication operator .
+The operator H1 \−∗ H2 is contravariant in H1 and covariant in H2, like the implication operator .

 Lemma hwand_himpl : H1 H1' H2 H2',